-Videos essays have become a favoured medium of expression for creators.
-A huge part of the credit for this goes to YouTube but the availability of good music, cheaper microphones and low cost of editing has made it easy for anyone with a good idea to make a video essay.
+Videos essays have become a favored medium of expression for creators.
+A huge part of the credit for this goes to YouTube but the availability of good music, cheaper microphones, and low cost of editing has made it easy for anyone with film experience to make a video essay.
 This is why so many people seem to be choosing to participate in online film school instead of auditioning for a traditional film school.
 The use of videos makes it a lot more accessible for many to understand, giving everyone the chance to achieve their dream film career, no matter where they might live.

 For who: If you are just starting to fall in love with the art of filmmaking, CineFix is the place to start.
 They create content that is quite accessible for a film lover novice.